To ensure the safety of our patients and their visitors, our visitor and companion policies have changed.

-- Pediatric, Children’s Emergency and NICU patients: Both parents/guardians.
+- Pediatric, Children’s Emergency and NICU patients: Both parents.

-- End-of-life patients: Visitors with the approval of the nursing leader in charge of that unit.
+- Patients at the end of life: Visitors with the approval of the nursing leader in charge of that unit.

 - Patients undergoing surgery: 2 visitors.

 All other visitors are asked to refrain from entering the Medical Center.
-Children ages 16 years and younger are not permitted in our hospital at this time, unless they are the patient.
+Children ages 16 years and younger are discouraged from entering in our hospital at this time, unless they are the patient.

 Thank you for your patience and understanding.